What is the 120-hour Certificate?

 Can I earn the CIES-TEFL Certificate if English is not my first language?

 Absolutely!
 Some of the best teachers of English are non-native English speakers.
-Please review our English Language Proficiency Requirements for non-native English speakers and be sure to submit the appropriate proficiency exam scores with your CIES-TEFL application.
+Please review our English Language Proficiency Requirements for non-native English speakers and be sure to submit the appropriate proficiency exam scores with your CIES-TEFL registration.

 Do I receive a certificate of completion at the end of the course?